pgrill/guidelines/CONTRIBUTING.md

 ## File and folder names

+* The `README.md` must always be uppercase.
-Lowercase, hyphenated file and folder names, i.e. `code-reviews.md`.
+* All other files Lowercase, hyphenated file and folder names, e.g. `code-reviews.md`.

 ## Editor